dos-group/vessim/docs/concepts/sil.md

 Vessim's SiL has two communication directions:

-1. **Real-time data → Vessim:** `SilSignal` (and subclasses like `PrometheusSignal` or `WatttimeSignal`) fetches data from external sources in a background thread and feeds it into the simulation.
+1. Real-time data → Vessim: [`SilSignal`](../api_reference/signal.md#vessim.SilSignal) (and subclasses like [`PrometheusSignal`](../api_reference/signal.md#vessim.PrometheusSignal) or [`WatttimeSignal`](../api_reference/signal.md#vessim.WatttimeSignal)) fetches data from external sources in a background thread and feeds it into the simulation.
-2. **Vessim → external world:** the `Api` controller exposes the simulation state via a REST API.
+2. Vessim → external world: the [`Api`](../api_reference/controller.md#vessim.Api) controller exposes the simulation state via a REST API.
 External programs can read it and send back control commands.
+Feel free to implement other types of APIs.

 ## Real-time signals

-A `SilSignal` polls its data source on a background thread, so the simulation never blocks on a network request.
+A [`SilSignal`](../api_reference/signal.md#vessim.SilSignal) polls its data source on a background thread, so the simulation never blocks on a network request.

 ### PrometheusSignal

-Pulls a value from a [Prometheus](https://prometheus.io/) query.
+[`PrometheusSignal`](../api_reference/signal.md#vessim.PrometheusSignal) pulls a value from a [Prometheus](https://prometheus.io/) query.
 This is typical for using real server metrics as the load of a simulated actor:

 ```python
 import vessim as vs